nbfigueroa/sparseSVMLearning/README.md

 It's one of the first algorithms (2005) to tackle SVM complexity issues.
 Wasn't really useful for my dataset, but might be useful for something else.

 ### Testing of Sparse Modeling Approaches
 I test two sparse modeling approaches whose goal is to select a subset of data points as the representatives for a large collection of points, hence, reducing the number of points of a dataset.
-I provide testing scripts for the Sparse Modeling Representative Selection [(SMRS)](http://www.ccs.neu.edu/home/eelhami/publications/SMRS-CVPR12-Ehsan.pdf) is an algorithm based on sparse multiple-measurement-vector recovery theory:
+I provide testing scripts for the Sparse Modeling Representative Selection [(SMRS)](http://www.ccs.neu.edu/home/eelhami/publications/SMRS-CVPR12-Ehsan.pdf) which is an algorithm based on sparse multiple-measurement-vector recovery theory:
 ```
 boundary_subset_selectino_smrs.m
 ```